 The present study developed a system dynamics model for the waste system across the leafy vegetable supply chain in Kermanshah province to investigate the potential of different marketing channels in minimizing waste.
-The findings of estimating waste at various stages of the supply chain revealed that approximately reduction in the study area.
+The findings of estimating waste at various stages of the supply chain revealed that approximately 39% of the total volume of leafy vegetables, equivalent to 31,000 tons, in Kermanshah province, ends up as waste.
+These findings highlight the entry points where intervention and waste reduction strategies can be implemented effectively.
+This study examined the potential impact of three marketing channels (traditional marketing, direct marketing, and processing industries) on waste reduction in the study area.
 The findings indicate that among these approaches, the development of processing industries shows the highest potential for reducing waste in leafy vegetables.
 By adopting this approach, it is possible to decrease total waste by a significant amount, approximately one-third or 10,000 tons per year.
 However, it's important to note that a single marketing channel alone may not be sufficient to meet the diverse demands of consumers due to varying interests.
 Nevertheless, given the effectiveness of processing industries in waste reduction, it is recommended that policy actions and measures in the studied area prioritize the development of leafy vegetable processing industries.